Los Angeles Memorial Coliseum: 2010s–present

+On December 10, 2022, Deadmau5 and Kaskade performed as their collaborative project Kx5 to a crowd of 50,000.
+Making it the largest ever one-day EDM headlining event in North America at the time.

-Return of the Los Angeles Rams 2016-19
+Return of the Los Angeles Rams 2016–19

-On January 12, 2016, the NFL gave permission for the St. Louis Rams to relocate back to Los Angeles.
+On January 12, 2016, the NFL gave permission for the St. Louis Rams to move back to Los Angeles.
 The Rams resumed play at the Coliseum while awaiting completion of SoFi Stadium in Inglewood.

-On August 13, 2016, the Coliseum hosted its first NFL game at the stadium since 1994, as the Rams hosted Dallas Cowboys at a preseason game in front of 89,140 people.
+On August 13, 2016, the Coliseum hosted its first NFL game at the stadium since 1994, as the Rams hosted the Dallas Cowboys at a preseason game in front of 89,140 people.
 On September 18, 2016, the Coliseum hosted the first Rams regular season home game since 1979, against the Seattle Seahawks following an impromptu pregame concert from the Red Hot Chili Peppers.
 The Rams would boast a 9–3 victory over Seattle in front of a crowd of 91,046 in attendance.

-On January 6, 2018, the Coliseum hosted its first Rams playoff game since the 1978 NFC Championship game, a 26-13 wild card round loss to the defending NFC champion Atlanta Falcons.

-On November 19, 2018, the Coliseum hosted its first Monday Night Football game since 1985, and the first Monday night game the Rams hosted at the Coliseum, exact date 40 years later, with the Rams taking on the Kansas City Chiefs.
+On January 6, 2018, the Coliseum hosted its first Rams playoff game since the 1978 NFC Championship game, a 26–13 wild card round loss to the defending NFC champion Atlanta Falcons.
+On November 19, 2018, the Coliseum hosted its first Monday Night Football game since 1985, with the Rams taking on the Kansas City Chiefs.
 That game, which was originally scheduled to be played at Estadio Azteca in Mexico City that night, was moved to the Coliseum due to poor field conditions at the former.
 The Rams won the game, 54–51 in the highest-scoring game in Monday Night Football history.

-On January 12, 2019, the Coliseum hosted its final NFL playoff game, where the Rams defeated the Dallas Cowboys 30-22 in an NFC Divisional Playoff.

-On December 8, 2019, the final Sunday Night Football game would be played at the Coliseum in which the Rams defeated the rival Seattle Seahawks 28-12 in front of a crowd of over 77,000 people.
+On January 12, 2019, the Coliseum hosted its most recent NFL playoff game, where the Rams defeated the Dallas Cowboys 30–22 in an NFC Divisional Playoff.
+The most recent Sunday Night Football game played at the Coliseum was on December 8, 2019, in which the Rams defeated the rival Seattle Seahawks 28–12 in front of a crowd of over 77,000 people.

-On December 29, 2019, the Rams played their final game at the Coliseum, beating the Arizona Cardinals 31-24 before moving to SoFi Stadium in time for the 2020 NFL season.
-The Rams finished with a record of 16-14 playing their home games at the Coliseum in their second stint as tenants from 2016 through 2019.
+On December 29, 2019, the Rams played their final game at the Coliseum, beating the Arizona Cardinals 31–24 before moving to SoFi Stadium in time for the 2020 NFL season.
+The Rams finished with a record of 16–14 playing their home games at the Coliseum in their second stint as tenants from 2016 through 2019.
 On February 16, 2022, three days after winning Super Bowl LVI, the Rams hosted their victory celebration before thousands of fans in front of the Coliseum's peristyle end.